offle-assistant/offle-assistant/README.md

 ### Switch out jsonSchema for Pydantic
     Pydantic is just way more legible

+### Seriously consider switch ollama python api out for openai api
+A few reasons this might be necessary.
+* Documentation for ollama is quite sparse.
+* No support for using OpenAI models without the OpenAI api.
+* Ollama doesn't have out-of-the-box support for streaming responses while using tools.
+    * Also, tool use is just confusing in ollama

 ### Create message history
 I want at least a log of conversations per-persona.
 One file per conversation.